armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-0.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H4.
 -->

+### Plugin V2 Framework

+The v2 plugin framework is now in place!
+The V2 plugin framework simplifies configuration of plugins and includes many quality of life changes for plugin developers interested in making spring based plugins.
+For more information, please see: [V2 Compatibility](https://github.com/spinnaker/kork/blob/master/kork-plugins/V2-COMPATIBILITY.md)

 ###  Spinnaker Community Contributions

 There have also been numerous enhancements, fixes and features across all of Spinnaker's other services.
 See their changes here: